Genetic survey: Why does my Pomeranian dog have a blue tongue?

-This animal science honours projects will investigate the prevalence of CYB5R3 mutation associated with methaemoglobinemia in Pomeranian dogs.
+This animal science honours project will investigate the prevalence of CYB5R3 mutation associated with methaemoglobinemia in Pomeranian dogs.

-Congenital methaemoglobinaemia (CM) is a rare disease in animals.
-In humans it is most commonly associated with deficiency of nicotinamide adenine dinucleotide-cytochrome b5 reductase (CYB5R3) deficiency, and depending on the exact genetic defect may be a relatively mild disease or may be very severe.
+Methaemoglobinemia is a disorder that causes the blood to carry less oxygen than normal, and this can cause a blue tongue and reduced exercise ability.
+Congenital methaemoglobinaemia in humans is most commonly associated with mutations of the nicotinamide adenine dinucleotide-cytochrome b5 reductase (CYB5R3) gene, and depending on the exact genetic defect may be a relatively mild disease or may be very severe.

-We diagnosed a mild form of congenital methemoglobinemia in an adult Pomeranian dog.
-Genetic investigation showed that the dog was homozygous for a specific CYB5R3 mutation, indicating that it must have inherited identical defective gene alleles from both parents.
+We diagnosed a mild form of congenital methaemoglobinemia in an adult Pomeranian dog.
+Genetic investigation showed that the dog indeed had a mutant CYB5R3 gene, and had inherited identical defective gene alleles from both parents.

 The same genetic defect has been reported in a family of Pomeranian dogs in Japan, indicating that this could be an international problem in the breed.